gdshukla/2048Logic/README.md

     grid.addNewValue();

-Movement is done by keus w,a,s,d for up, left, down and right respectively
+Movement is done by keys w,a,s,d for up, left, down and right respectively

 Grid can be printed on console by using